jasoni111/Pong/README.md

 > Author: ~~Leslie Lee([LeeChunHei](https://github.com/LeeChunHei))~~

+<b>🎈🎊🎉<i>Happy New Year!!!
+Your warm and friendly seniors have brought you all a present, this lovely little puzzle for you to solve with your friends!</i>🎉🎊🎈</b>

 Mixed advance software, libbase and libsc assignment for Smart Car 2018.

 Please thank Leslie for this assignment.
 All are designed by Leslie.